Saturday, August 5, 2017: MPF Annual Dinner and Silent Auction

 University of Missouri, 704 Conley Avenue, Columbia, MO

 Don’t miss MPF’s Annual Dinner and Silent Auction, featuring guest speaker Dr. Quinn Long, presenting Tallgrass Prairie in the Anthropocene—Conservation in the Contemporary Landscape.
-Missouri Department of Conservation Director Sarah Parker Pauley will give welcoming remarks.
+Missouri Department of Conservation Director Sara Parker Pauley will give welcoming remarks.